 “The whole future of our people hangs in the balance.
 Only our loyalty and endurance can save the day.
 I am sure every officer will do his duty.”Some 158 American volunteers step off a ship at Oulu.

 Western Front: General von Manstein meets with Hitler at a required dinner for new Corps commanders, and Hitler aid Colonel Schmundt makes sure to have Manstein near him.
-They talk about Manstein's Fall Gelb plan for an armoured thrust through the Ardennes to circumvent the Maginot Line and the BEF.
+They talk about Manstein's Fall Gelb plan for an armored thrust through the Ardennes to circumvent the Maginot Line and the BEF.

 The plan, unlike the rote, head-on plan drafted by the OKH (Army Command), would create the possibility of separating the BEF manning the line in the north from the French army to the south.
 Hitler has had similar ideas and now must find a way for the OKW (Command of all German armed forces) and OKH to come to a similar conclusion and draw up the appropriate plans.

-Battle of the Atlantic: U-10 (Oberleutnant zur See Joachim Preuss) torpedoes and sinks 1,819 ton Norwegian freighter Kvernaas about four miles northwest of Schouwen Bank, Holland at 02:10.
+Battle of the Atlantic: U-10 (Oberleutnant zur See Joachim Preuss) torpedoes and sinks 1,819-ton Norwegian freighter Kvernaas about four miles northwest of Schouwen Bank, Holland at 02:10.
 All 20 crew either survive or perish, reports are conflicting.

-U-48 (Kapitänleutnant Herbert Schultze) torpedoes and sinks 3,396 ton Finnish freighter Wilja south of Bishop Rock in southwest England at 20:36.
+U-48 (Kapitänleutnant Herbert Schultze) torpedoes and sinks 3,396-ton Finnish freighter Wilja south of Bishop Rock in southwest England at 20:36.
 All 35 crew survive, but they are picked up by a southbound steamer and wind up in Havana, Cuba.